hooliooo/Alacrity/README.md

 }
 ```

-With Alacrity we can write something more succint, without the boilerplate of typical programmatic UI code by taking advantage of its fluent interface
+With Alacrity we can write something more succinct, without the boilerplate of typical programmatic UI code by taking advantage of its fluent interface

 ```swift
 class YourCustomView: UIView {